sr99622/avio/README.md

 pip install .
 ```

-You now need to create the TensorRT version of the model for your specific GPU.
 TensorRT creates an optimized version of the model based on the characteristics
 of the specific GPU installed on the local machine.
-The following command will
+The following set of commands
-create the TensorRT version of the model and install it adjacent to the torch
-version.
-The model will take several minutes to build and will produce some
+will create the TensorRT version of the model and run it.
+The model will take several
-warning messages which can safely be ignored.
-The last command in the string will
+minutes to build and will produce some warning messages which can safely be ignored.
-launch the program.
+Once the model has been created, the program can be run as shown.

 On Linux: